Not only does olive oil taste delicious, but it is good for you, too.

 Olives are grown throughout the Mediterranean region and other areas of the world.
 Italy, Spain, Greece, France, and California are top producers.

 The flavor and color of oil will vary according to a region’s climate and soil.
 Olives from different regions can be blended together to produce different varieties, which is economical, yet still high quality.
 Other producers will use olives from one region alone, producing unique flavors.

 - Spanish – yellow, fruity

 - Italian – dark green, herbal

 - French – pale yellow, mild

 - Californian – light yellow, fruity

-Drizzled over vegetables, splashed atop spaghetti, or stirred into soup, olive oil is an essential ingredient to have on hand.
+Drizzled over vegetables, splashed atop spaghetti, infused with herbs, or stirred into soup, olive oil is an essential ingredient to have on hand.

 About Jennifer Swartvagher

 Jennifer is an experienced journalist and author.
 Her work has been featured on TODAY Parents, The New York Times Blog, BlogHer, Scary Mommy, and scores of other parenting and cooking publications.